Teradata/stacki-wiki/Frontend-Installation.md

 Next, it will install all the packages and then run post configuration scripts.
 When this is complete, the frontend will reboot.
-Your Stacki frontend is now ready to install Backend servers.
+Your Stacki frontend is now ready to install backend servers.

 #### Existing